Murder of Gordon Sanderson: Current investigation

 Police believe Sanderson was killed by associates of his involved in various criminal acts in Edmonton.
 They acknowledge that his killer may no longer be alive.

 Identification

 On June 29, 2021, it was reported that the remains had been identified via genetic genealogy, 44 years after his discovery.
-Police had submitted DNA to Othram, Inc., a private laboratory in The Woodlands, Texas, and identified Sam in January 2021, after which the case became an active homicide investigation.
+Police had submitted DNA to Othram, Inc., a private laboratory in The Woodlands, Texas, and identified Sanderson in January 2021, after which the case became an active homicide investigation.
 On June 30, Alberta RCMP publicly identified Sam in a virtual press conference as Gordon Edwin Sanderson, a 26-year-old Indigenous man from Manitoba who was living in Edmonton at the time of his death.
 The last time Sanderson had spoken to his family, he had mentioned that he was going to visit his brother in Calgary.
 Sanderson's older sister's DNA was used to confirm his identity.